GmbH & Co. KG – all information on the legal form

 Contractual regulations

 In their articles of association, the partners determine the legal basis on which the GmbH & Co.
-KG is based on.
-The provisions of the Commercial Code, such as voting processes among the partners or the distribution of profits, can also be changed here.
+KG is based.
+The provisions of the German Commercial Code, such as voting processes among the partners or the distribution of profits, can also be amended here.

 Commercial register and trade office – double registration required

-As mentioned, the general partner GmbH must be established before the GmbH & Co.
+As already mentioned, the general partner GmbH must be founded before the GmbH & Co.
 KG can be founded.
-It must fulfil all GmbH formation requirements including the required share capital, even if it only acts as general partner.
+It must fulfill all GmbH formation requirements, including the required share capital, even if it only acts as the general partner.

 As a rule, the trade offices report the changes to the tax office and the Chamber of Industry and Commerce (IHK) or Chamber of Crafts (HWK).
 These then independently contact the potential members to conclude a membership agreement.